 Gifts As Super As She Is

-My Role: Creative Leadership, Concept Development, Copywriting & Messaging
+My Remit: Concept Development, Copywriting & Messaging

 Purpose Meets Purchase